 Women everywhere are confused by the conflicting messages they receive about breast self-examination (BSE).
 A few large private and public agencies vacillate in their recommendations.
 The media often add to the confusion by uncritically repeating official recommendations that seem to cast doubt on the value of BSE.
 Yet the fact remains that a large proportion of breast […]

-Feeling a lump is the first symptom of breast cancer for many women but as explained further below, breast tissue is naturally lumpy and most lumps are normal.
-The most common question we are asked is, “What does breast cancer feel like?”
-The National Cancer Institute (NCI) supported development of standards for a breast simulation model, […]
+Feeling a lump is the first symptom of breast cancer for many women but as explained below, breast tissue is naturally lumpy and most lumps are normal.
+The most common question asked is, “What does breast cancer feel like?”
+To answer that question, the National Cancer Institute (NCI) supported research and development of standards and […]